KevinTapol/Portfolio-React-Tailwind/README.md

 ---
-## To make your own project from scratch follow these steps seen in Code Commerce's tutorial:
+## To make your own project from scratch follow these steps seen in Code Commerce's and Colby Fayock's tutorials:
 npm create vite@latest .
 cd into folder if needed
 npm install